standard-for-public-code/standard-for-public-code/criteria/open-to-contributions.md

 * The codebase MUST have a public issue tracker that accepts suggestions from anyone
 * The codebase MUST allow anyone to submit suggestions for changes to the codebase
-* The documentation MUST link to both the public issue tracker and submitted codebase changes
+* The documentation MUST link to both the public issue tracker and submitted codebase changes, for example in a `README` file
 * The codebase MUST include an email address for security issues and responsible disclosure
-* The codebase MUST include contribution guidelines explaining how contributors can get involved
+* The codebase MUST include contribution guidelines explaining how contributors can get involved, for example in a `CONTRIBUTING` file
 * The codebase SHOULD have a publicly available roadmap
 * The codebase SHOULD advertise the committed engagement of involved organizations in the development and maintenance
 * The codebase MAY include a code of conduct for contributors